shasankp000/Orion/README.md

 The kernel has currently 4 syscalls.
 As of the moment a syscall table has been built into `.rodata` and a first test pass works for calling `syscall #0`

-The R8 register as of this moment is not being used to implement the permission system but the next commit will have it done.
+The R8 register as of this moment is not being used to implement the permission system but the ~next commit will have it done~, actually no, this will take quite some time for me to get done.